Hey folks, I’m releasing this chapter a few hours early. We’ve finally reached the action! Hold onto your seat-belts.

 The group made their way to the park in perhaps as orderly a fashion as was possible given the circumstances, with Dallas trailing from the rear, having run back for the diner’s occupants.
 Something was occupying his attention on the radio.

 “What do you mean you’ve got gunfire on the other side of the bridge?
 Goddammit it all!
-Look, just get every officer to meet at us Cove Park and have them bring every civvie they can.
-Do not engage, we’ve got armed drones in the air, I repeat, we just saw an armed drone in the air.
-Ten four.”
+Look, just get every officer on Vicio to meet at us Cove Park and have them bring every civvie they can.
+Make sure those drones are Cerberus.”

 Dallas jogged up and began shouting for everyone’s attention.
 “Listen up everyone, the bridge is compromised and we don’t know if there are hostile forces in the air.
 That means every officer on the island is going to meet us near Cove Park, as Officer Higgins said, and we’re going to set up an outpost.
 No one’s going to hurt if you if listen to what we say.
 This isn’t terrorism, this is gang warfare that’s getting way out of hand.
 There’s a metro entrance nearby we can ride out the hurricane in.
 Beyond that, we’re going to have to take things by ear.
 Does everyone understand?”